 As an Amazon Associate we earn from qualifying purchases.

 One of my favorite go-to drinks has always been the Moscow Mule.
 They drink so easily and are the perfect refreshing cocktail.
 But with such a refreshing and zingy flavor profile, I have always found the Mule best for warm weather and party pick me ups.
-What we wanted to do was give our go-to drink a little more body and sophistication to keep it drinkable all year round.
+What I wanted to do was give my go-to drink a little more body and sophistication to keep it drinkable all year round.

 What is a Moscow Mule?